Ghost in the Shell 2: Innocence: Reception

-Review aggregator website Rotten Tomatoes reported that 64% of critics have given a positive review based on 99 reviews, with an average rating of 6.3/10.
+Review aggregator website Rotten Tomatoes reported that 65% of critics have given a positive review based on 99 reviews, with an average rating of 6.3/10.
 The consensus states: "The animation is lovely, but the plot is complex to the point of inscrutability, leaving Ghost in the Shell 2: Innocence both original and numbing."
-On Metacritic, it has a weighted average score of 66 out of 100 based on 27 critics, indicating "generally favorable reviews".
+On Metacritic, it has a weighted average score of 68 out of 100 based on 27 critics, indicating "generally favorable reviews".

 The film was praised by Manohla Dargis of the New York Times, who wrote "Innocence doesn't just reveal a wealth of visual enchantments; it restates the case that there can and should be more to feature-length animations than cheap jokes, pathos and pandering."
 In contrast, criticism rests upon a number of factors, often cited to be overly heavy on philosophical dialogue and thus hard to follow, and its ending has been described as weak and unmeaningful in the arc of character development.
 Helen McCarthy in 500 Essential Anime Movies praises the quality script and direction, stating that "it's a challenging film, but it's one of the best anime ever".

 Accolades

 Honored best sci-fi film at the 2004 Nihon SF Taisho Awards, Innocence competed at the 2004 Cannes Film Festival, only the sixth animated film to be featured at Cannes ever.
 Along with Persepolis, it was the only animated feature to be screened in the official selection, competing for the Palme d'Or that year.

-(The eventual winner was Fahrenheit 9/11.)
+As of 2023, it also received four Annie Award nominations including Best Animated Feature and Best Achievement in Directing, tying with Spirited Away, Millennium Actress, and Weathering with You to have four nominations; the second-joint highest for an anime film at the Annies, behind the predecessor Ghost in the Shell (1995) and then Belle (2021) with five.

 Release

 Japan

 The movie was released on VHS and DVD by Buena Vista Home Entertainment Japan (later Walt Disney Studios Japan) on September 15, 2004.
 A UMD version was later released in 2005, and an "International Version" DVD was released on September 7, 2005, which contained multi-language subtitles. the movie was released on Blu-ray Disc on December 6, 2006.

 An "Absolute Edition" was released by Disney on Blu-Ray on August 6, 2008.

-Walt Disney Studios Japan released the 4K remaster of the film on Ultra HD Blu-ray and regular Blu-Ray Disc on June 22, 2018.
+Walt Disney Japan released the 4K remaster of the film on Ultra HD Blu-ray and regular Blu-ray Disc on June 22, 2018.
 To tie in with this release alongside the first movie's 4K remaster's Ultra HD release.
 On the same day, Bandai Namco Arts and Disney teamed up to release an Ultra HD Blu-Ray combo pack containing both movies for a limited time.